rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

   - In section `System Parameters` check `Injext System ID` and `NvidiaWeb`
 - Save config.plist

+##### Marvell RAID Utility

+- Download and install latest `MSU for macOS (10.15.x or above)` from [Stardom](http://clouddisk.raidon.com.tw/%E7%B6%B2%E7%AB%99%E5%B0%88%E7%94%A8/STARDOM/Program/9580/)
+- Open `MarvellTray` App from Programs folder and login using same credentials as for macOS

 ---

 ### Troubleshooting

-- On `Error loading kernel cache` reboot (try it out which AptioFix driver suits best for you)
+- On `Error loading kernel cache` reboot (try out which AptioFix driver suits best for you)

 ---